 I am Senior Lecturer in English language at the Department of English & History, Edge Hill University.
-I have worked in corpus linguistics since 2001; previously, I worked in applied linguistics (TESOL) and language teacher education (1992-2001), and English language teaching (1984-1993).
+I have worked in corpus linguistics since 2001.
+I came to (applied) linguistics through English language teaching (1984-1993) and language teacher education (1992-2001).

 My general research interests are in the use and development of corpus approaches to issues in descriptive, theoretical and applied linguistics.
 My research and publications combine the following areas: